emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 E-MAILiT Share platform is the safest way (**without using online behavioral advertising practices**) to boost your traffic, to get more followers, to target your sharers and earn instant revenue (transforming a share button to a complete monetization tool).
 Use E-MAILiT to share in Facebook, Twitter, Google+, Gmail, Pinterest, LinkedIn, StumbleUpon, Blogger, Tumblr and more social channels in **75 languages**.
 Keep your audience engaged in the promoted content and get more traffic back to your site.
 Buttons contain a searchable menu of every applicable service, with the most popular displayed by default.

-Launched in early June 2008, E-MAILiT has been used on **MTV**, **PC World**, **Favoritus Bookmarks**, and many more websites and blogs.
+Launched in early June 2008, E-MAILiT has been used on **MTV**, **PC World** and many more websites and blogs.
 New products, services and features are constantly added and updated.

 Our Support Team is trying hard every day to give the maximum quality of support to our users/publishers, without of thinking the time cost consuming or anything else. **Small or Big Publisher accounts, they have the same treating from us**.